 Help your puppy have a long healthy life

-Puppy classes are available on site at Turramurra Vet, run by senior nurse Katie Bedrossian, who has extensive knowledge of canine behaviour and development.
-We recommend Royal Canin puppy food, which is a quality, balanced diet that will help your puppy grow into a strong, healthy member of your family.
+Puppy classes are available on site at Turramurra Vet, run by senior nurse Katie Bedrossian, who has outstanding knowledge of canine behaviour and development.
+We recommend Hills puppy food, which is a quality, balanced diet that will help your puppy grow into a strong, healthy member of your family.
 Turramurra Vet is family owned, so rest assured our advice to you is exactly what we use for our own family dogs.

 New Puppy Vet Services

 Essential for having your new puppy enjoying their life as a family pet and learning the behaviour that are important for living with your family and people in general is good training.

 - Puppy Preschool for puppies between 8 and 14 weeks

 - Canine Kindergarten for puppies between 14 and 22 weeks.